paytrail/documentation/content/legacy/e1-interface/fields.md

 #### `ORDER_NUMBER (*)`
 **Type:** `String[64]`

-Order number is used to identify one transaction from another in the webshop software.
+Order number is used to identify one transaction from another in the website software.

 #### `REFERENCE_NUMBER`
 **Type:** `Number[50]`